achintyapro03/ASIC_Design_Lab/README.md

 #### Procedure

 1. **Environment and Library File Preparation**
-   - To streamline the analysis process, all required `.lib` files were stored in a directory named `timing_libs` within the main project directory (`VSDBabySoC`).
+   - To streamline the analysis process, all required `.lib` files were stored in a directory named `lib_dir` within the main project directory (`VSDBabySoC`).
 This structure allowed for easy access to library files during analysis.

    **Directory Structure:**